 We provide diagnosis and treatment for:

-- Bladder cancer - Along with minimally invasive bladder-sparing treatments, Penn urologists have experience in creating an new bladder for patients in whom the bladder is removed.
+- Bladder cancer - Along with minimally invasive bladder-sparing treatments, Penn urologists have experience in creating a new bladder for patients in whom the bladder is removed.

 - Kidney cancer - Penn urologists have a wealth of experience in managing kidney cancer, with an emphasis on sparing the kidney whenever possible.

-- Penile cancer - At Penn Urology, we have care providers specially trained in the diagnosis and management of these uncommon tumors.
+- Penile cancer - We have care providers specially trained in the diagnosis and management of these uncommon tumors.

 - Testicular cancer - In younger men (ages 15 to 45), testicular cancer is the most common form of urologic cancer.
 Penn urologists are experienced in the latest techniques and protocols for treating this serious disease.

-Thanks to the backing of major research efforts, remarkable progress has been made in developing therapies for the treatment of cancer.
-This includes our innovative and highly respected Developmental Therapeutics Program which has launched phase I and phase II clinical trials for patients with androgen-independent prostate cancer.
+- We offer an innovative and highly respected Developmental Therapeutics Program, which has launched phase I and phase II clinical trials for patients with androgen-independent prostate cancer.